deobald/notes/Third Wave Commercial Open Source.md

     * identity (Solid)
     * legislation (GDPR, Erasure)

+AIGPL-4.0: lofi and ai are likely to create cloudless platforms and tools that require new copyleft protections

 ## Preppers, DIY, Off-Grid

 Although 3COS adheres more closely to the ideals of "Free Software"